-The Plan will include appointing at least two people for outreach/communication support, including a fisheries liaison $(FL)^8$ who works for the lessee, and a fisheries representative (FR), who will be nominated by the fishing industry and may be funded by the lessee but not directly employed by the lessee.
+The Plan will include appointing at least two people for outreach/communication support, including a fisheries liaison (FL) who works for the lessee, and a fisheries representative (FR), who will be nominated by the fishing industry and may be funded by the lessee but not directly employed by the lessee.
 The FL and the FR will be responsible for communication planning, identification of communication methods and frequency, outreach meeting facilitation and support, and other tasks, as needed, for engaging and informing local fishermen.
-The FL and the FR will be responsible for reporting will vary over the course of the project and will be described in the lessee's plan.
+The FL and the FR will be responsible for reporting progress to BOEM.
+The frequency of reporting will vary over the course of the project and will be described in the lessee's plan.